practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 PROGRAMMING BARE BONES BOARD. slight confusion...can it be done easily/directly over UART or are additional pins / hardware required.
 Should this be on board or off board

 9.
-_Find Repo or KiCad files for Existing motor drive board_
+_Find Repo or KiCad files for Existing motor drive board_     - Emailed but no reply atm

+10.